ehmicky/autoserver/docs/server/data_model/collections.md

   - must be [`required`](validation.md)
   - are automatically created by the system, but can be overriden

+# Attribute type

 One can specify an `attribute.type` among:
   - `string` (default)
   - `integer`
-  - `number`: floating number
+  - `number`: includes both floating number and integer
   - `boolean`
   - `COLLECTION`: where `COLLECTION` is the collection's name, e.g. `users`, for [nested collections](relations.md)
-  - `string[]`, `integer[]`, `number[]`, `boolean[]` or `COLLECTION[]`: same but as an array.
+  - `string[]`, `integer[]`, `number[]`, `boolean[]` or `COLLECTION[]`: same but as an array

 # Default collection